csv2table

 -

-.
+--drop.
 Drop the table first, if it exists. -

-.
+--truncate.
 Empty the table before copying into it. -

-.
+--no-create.
 Don't create the table.
 Useful when loading multiple files into a table. -

-.
-Make the table aTEMPORARY
+--temporary.
+Make the table aTEMPORARYtable. -

-this option can be used to create the schema as well.
+--create-schema.
+When using--schemathis option can be used to create the schema as well.

 Ancillary data options allow you to add in some additional information to your table: